 Google by Complementary Therapy Alternative Medicine.
 Acupuncture Islington, moxibustion in Islington.
-In my London Acupuncture & Moxibustion Clinic I offer traditional chinese acupuncture, cosmetic acupuncture, facial rejuvenation acupuncture, ear or auricular acupuncture, electroacupuncture, moxa acupuncture and moxibustion for non-surgical face lift, fertility & infertility, IVF, pregnancy, back pain relief, weight loss, anxiety, sciatica, depression, tinnitus, migraines, headaches, quit or stop smoking, arthritis, cellulite & cellulitis, sports injuries, indigestion & digestion, coughs, colds, flu, allergies, asthma, hayfever, insomnia & sleep problems, eczema, skin problems, diabetes, men's & women's health in London, Kentish Town, Belsize Park, Camden, Tufnell Park and central London.
+In my London Acupuncture & Moxibustion Clinic I offer traditional chinese acupuncture, cosmetic acupuncture, facial rejuvenation acupuncture, ear or auricular acupuncture, electroacupuncture, moxa acupuncture and moxibustion for non-surgical face lift, fertility & infertility, IVF, pregnancy, back pain relief, weight loss, anxiety, sciatica, depression, tinnitus, migraines, headaches, quit or stop smoking, arthritis, cellulite & cellulitis, sports injuries, indigestion & digestion, coughs, colds, flu, allergies, asthma, hayfever, insomnia & sleep problems, eczema, skin problems, diabetes, men's & women's health in London, Kentish Town, Belsize Park, East Finchley, Camden, Tufnell Park and central London.
 Acupuncture & moxibustion is recognised as tcm traditional chinese medicine, complementary medicine, complementary therapy, complementary therapies, alternative medicine, alternative therapy, alternative therapies in London.
 Please be aware of various misspellings of the word acupuncture, e.g. accupuncture in London or acupunture in London.

 Acupuncture London Moxibustion - Healthy Living

 In Traditional Chinese Medicine no single symptom should be seen in isolation from the other symptoms which create an internal imbalance in the individual.
 As with other holistic therapies, all health patterns are created by the interaction between emotional and physical factors.
 In fact, emotional, psychological and spiritual issues are seen as part of and often indicative of the person's condition.